dougeby/IntuneDocs/intune/vpn-settings-ios.md

 - **VPN identifier**: An identifier for the VPN app you're using, and is supplied by your VPN provider.
 - **Enter key and value pairs for the custom VPN attributes**: Add or import **Keys** and **Values** that customize your VPN connection.
 Again, these values are typically supplied by your VPN provider.

-## Apps (per-app VPN) settings
+## Automatic VPN settings

-- **Per-app VPN**: Enable this option to use URLs that enable the VPN connection when they are visited from the Safari browser.
-To configure per-app VPN, you must select **Certificates** as the authentication method in the base VPN settings.
+- **Per-app VPN**: Choosing this option will enable per-app VPN, which allows the VPN connection to be triggered automatically when certain apps are opened.
+In addition to choosing this option, you will also need to associate the apps with this VPN profile.
+See the [instructions for setting up per-app VPN for iOS](vpn-setting-configure-per-app.md) for more details.
   - **Safari URLs that will trigger this VPN**: Select to add one or more web site URLs.
-When these URLs are visited, the VPN connection is enabled.
+When these URLs are visited using the Safari browser on the device, the VPN connection is automatically established.

 - **On-demand VPN**: Configure conditional rules that control when the VPN connection is initiated.
 For example, create a condition where the VPN connection is only used when a device is not connected to a company Wi-Fi network.
 Or, create a condition where, if a device can't access a DNS search domain you specify, then the VPN connection is not initiated.